crislub/cloudbase-init-1/scripts/Readme.md

 #### Workflow of the script:
    - Download and set pip upper requirements from OpenStack
    - Create / clean temporary build directory
+   - If EmbeddedPythonVersion is set, download the Python embedded version, prepare it and add it to path
    - Build and install PyWin32 from sources
    - Build and install PyMI from sources
    - Build, install and create Cloudbase-Init binary from sources